 Herbs Get Better With Sage

 Fresh herbs make a delicious addition to your garden, but you may not always have the weather to grow them.
-Fortunately, you can store fresh herbs in a few different ways to suit your needs.
+Fortunately, you can store them in a few different ways to suit your needs.
 You’ll get the most out of your herbs and enjoy them throughout the season, easily refrigerating, freezing, or drying them according to your preferences.

 Have you used any of these methods to store your fresh herbs before?
 What tips and tricks have you learned along the way?
 Share in the comments below!